jiayindong/obliquity/README.md

 <sup>1</sup>CCA, Flatiron Institute

-The repository includes source code to reproduce figures and statistical models presented in **Dong & Foreman-Mackey 2023 to be submitted to the AAS Journals**.
+The repository includes source code to reproduce figures and statistical models presented in **Dong & Foreman-Mackey 2023 submitted to the AAS Journals**.

 A Jupyter Notebook demonstration for the hierarchical Bayesian modeling for the stellar obliquity distribution inference can be found at here: https://github.com/jiayindong/obliquity/blob/main/obliquity_distribution_demos.ipynb.